-17.1 Licensed vehicles shall be kept at all times in an efficient, safe, tidy and clean condition.
+- 17.1 Licensed vehicles shall be kept at all times in an efficient, safe, tidy and clean condition.
 Compliance with the vehicle specifications and conditions of Licence is essential and will be enforced by periodic and/ or random vehicle inspections by authorised officers of the Council.
-Further guidance on vehicle inspections can be found in the Hackney Carriage and Private Hire Handbook.
+Further guidance on vehicle inspections can be found in the Hackney Carriage and Private Hire Handbook. - 17.2 Drivers shall be required to complete a daily and monthly checklist before driving the licensed vehicle.
+The checklist can be recorded electronically and must be available to be viewed upon request of officers.
+The checklist can be found in the Hackney Carriage and Private Hire Handbook.